FlytoTheSpace/everythingatonce/markdown/maths/calculus/derivative.md

 # Tangent Vectors

-The Generalization of the Deriavative into a Vector Field with Scalar Inputs
+The Generalization of the Derivative into a Vector Field with Scalar Inputs

 $\vec{f}(x) = <f_x(x), f_y(x), f_z(x), ...>$